 To make cleaning easier, try a rotation system for your dog's toys.
 This way you can have a set of toys that are in play, a set that is on deck, and a set being cleaned.
 Then you can make sure that you aren’t leaving your dog without anything to do while each set of toys are being washed and dried.

 Toy rotation can aid in extending the life of the toys, and prevent your dog from getting bored with them.
 Rotating toys once or twice a month will bring back that new toy excitement, and keep your dog mentally active as he has to relearn how to play with that toy.

 It will also prevent your dog from being too attached to any one toy.
-When you do need to lay a toy to rest, your dog won't be quite as distressing if they see all of their toys equally.
+When you do need to lay a toy to rest, your dog won't be quite as distressed if they value all of their toys equally.

 Be Excited When You Return The Toy

 Washing the toy also means removing the smells that your pet left on it.
-For some dogs, it can be like washing your lucky socks.
+For some dogs, washing their go-to toy can be equivalent to you washing your lucky socks.
 Your dog may feel that the toys “mojo” is gone and may not show interest in the toy anymore.

 How you reintroduce the toy can have a significant effect on your dog’s enthusiasm towards it.

 Don’t just toss the toy on the floor.
 Instead, try to make an immediate game out of it.
-Be excited to help your dog get excited.
+If you are excited, it will help your dog get excited too.
 They are more likely to accept the toy if they see that you like it.

 Clean Your Toy Bin